Gressill/dev-meetup-container-networking/README.md

     # ssh -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no vagrant@192.168.56.101

 The first node will get IP address `192.168.56.101` and the second node will get IP address `192.168.56.101`.
 You will only have to add once the ssh key and afterwards you can login without password.
 I suggest you login into both nodes before you continue.
 Sometimes the booting process takes a bit longer and the next steps will fail if the ssh login does not work.

+The next step is to install the base system via:

+    ansible-playbook 10-setup.yml

+This will take some minutes, mostly depending on your speed of your internet connection.

+Next you will have to install [consul](https://www.consul.io) and create the docker overlay set-up:

+    ansible-playbook

+* proxy_external.sh
+* proxy_local.sh